themarshallproject/klaxon/README.md

 ## Alerting journalists to changes on the web

 Built and refined in the newsroom of [The Marshall Project](https://www.themarshallproject.org/), Klaxon has provided our journalists with many news tips, giving us early warnings and valuable time to pursue stories.
 Klaxon has been used and tested by journalists at The Marshall Project, The New York Times, the Texas Tribune, the Associated Press [and elsewhere](NEWSROOMS.md).

 The public release of this free and open source software was supported by Knight-Mozilla [OpenNews](https://opennews.org/).

-[If you need help using Klaxon once it's already been set up, [you can find it here.](https://github.com/themarshallproject/klaxon/blob/master/data/help.md)]
+## How Does Klaxon Work?

+The Klaxon app enables users to "bookmark" portions of a webpage and be notified via email of any changes that may occur to those sections.
+[Learn more about bookmarklets on the help.md page](https://github.com/themarshallproject/klaxon/blob/master/data/help.md).

 [![Circle CI](https://circleci.com/gh/themarshallproject/klaxon.svg?style=svg)](https://circleci.com/gh/themarshallproject/klaxon)